ChrisWhealy/wasm_sha256/README.md

 ## Development Challenges

-Two main challenges had to be overcome during develpment:
+Two challenges had to be overcome during develpment:

 1. The fact that WebAssembly only has numeric data types, but we actually need a `raw` data type.
 See the discussion on [endianness](endianness.md)